Natural Multiple, Family Systems Theory, and other Theories

-- Family Systems Theory — this is an entire school of psychology focused on people creating introjects of family members and other people close to them and having internalized differences of opinion and identity from externalized sources.
+- Internal Family Systems Theory, by Richard Schwartz — this is an entire branch of psychology focused on people creating introjects of family members and other people close to them and having internalized differences of opinion and identity from externalized sources.
 This theory puts forward that all normal humans have these internalized models and have conflicts, desires, and make decisions based on input from the variety of models.
 Could be compared to Freud's SuperEgo as well.
 Other psychology models such as Jung's anima/animus, shadow, archetypes, and Freud's Id, Ego, SuperEgo, etc. come to mind as well.
 These theories have been around a long time, and the English language is full of hints of people having parts such as being "of two minds on an issue" or having a good & bad conscience, etc.

 - Born that way — There are many developmental models which put forth that people are not born with "one personality" and that their sense of self as one person develops over time.
 It is possible that even in the absence of trauma, some people simply may not completely fuse their identity into one person the way the overwhelming majority of people seem to.